siraat-ai-academy/siraat-ai-academy.github.io/README.md

 > "AI is powerful — but it needs direction.
 That’s where we come in."

-At Siraat, we believe in **guiding intelligence with intention**.
+At Siraat صراط, we believe in **guiding intelligence with intention**.
 Every project we build is:

 ✍️ AI-supported